DeformableFriends/NeuralTracking/README.md

 ### Specify Repository Path To Mount

-After cloning the repo, 'cd' into it and modify `start_nnrt.sh` with your repository absolute path for variable `LOCAL_SRC_DIR`
+After cloning the repo, 'cd' into it and modify `start_nnrt.sh` with your repository absolute path for variable `LOCAL_SRC_DIR`.

 For Example, In `start_nnrt.sh`
 ```
 # Varibles to edit - NNRT Repo absolute path